reflex-frp/reflex-dom/Quickref.md

 [W]   elDynAttr  :: Text ->   Dynamic (Map Text Text) ->     m a -> m a [W]   elDynAttr' :: Text ->   Dynamic (Map Text Text) ->     m a -> m (El, a)

+-- As above, but with an optional XML namespace for the tag.
+Note that this does *not* set the 'xmlns' attribute.
+See https://www.w3.org/TR/DOM-Level-2-Core/core.html#ID-DocCrElNS
--- As above, but now there is an attribute namespace (e.g. xmlns ) [W]   elDynAttrNS' :: Maybe Text -> Text -> Dynamic (Map Text Text) -> m a -> m (El, a)
+[W]   elDynAttrNS' :: Maybe Text -> Text -> Dynamic (Map Text Text) -> m a -> m (El, a)

 -- Shortcut for elAttr when you only want to set the "class" attribute.